-Heating

-Are fixed heating installations free from any obvious defect?
-N/A

-Are portable heaters used?
-No

-Comments

-There is no heating provision in the common areas.

-Cooking

-Does cooking take place on the premises?
-No

-Comments

-Cooking takes place within flats only and does not take place in the common part rts.

-Arson

-Is security against arson reasonable?
-Yes

-Is there a reasonable absence of external fuels and ignition sources?
-Yes

-Comments

-The building is accessed via a secured main entrance door.

-Housekeeping

-Is accumulation of combustibles or waste avoided?

-Are there appropriate storage facilities for combustible & hazardous materials?

-There is some combustible storage in the electrical cupboard under the stairs which should be removed.
+Heating Are fixed heating installations free from any obvious defect?
+N/A Are portable heaters used?
+No Comments There is no heating provision in the common areas.
+Cooking Does cooking take place on the premises?
+No Comments Cooling takes place within flate subsend does not take place in the common part.
+Cooking takes place within flats only and does not take place in the common part is.
+Arson Is security against arson reasonable?
+Yes Is there a reasonable absence of external fuels and ignition sources?
+Yes Comments The building is accessed via a secured main entrance door.
+Housekeeping Is accumulation of combustibles or waste avoided?
+No Are there appropriate storage facilities for combustible & hazardous materials?
+N/A Comments There is some combustible storage in the electrical cupboard under the stairs which ch should be removed.